The 'World's Worst' Smart Padlock Is Even Worse Than Previously Thought - Slashdot

 How rubbish is a justice system if it can't slap the everloving crap out of this company?

-From the people who brought you Juicero and Bodega (Score:1)
+From the people who brought you Juicero and Bodega (Score:2)

 Engineering by the cheapest amateurs available (Score:2)